Equity and Inclusion

 "While we continue to uphold our stated mission, we know that our values are only as important as how we actually implement them.
 That is why we believe that we must recognize and play an important part in transforming the historical and contemporary injustices faced by so many in our country...
 We explicitly reject any theory or statement in Rudolf Steiner’s work that characterizes or judges individual human beings as superior or inferior based on racial, gender, ethnic or other group identity.
 We honor what diversity brings to the richness of human perspective."

-The school is committed expanding socioeconomic and racial diversity of our student population.
-Over 40 percent of our families receive tuition assistance, and we offer additional grants to underrepresented communities without regard to financial need
+The school is committed to expanding the socioeconomic diversity of our student population.
+Over 40% of our families receive tuition assistance.

 “We stand alongside our fellow human beings.
 We are equal in our right to access education, and in particular Waldorf education.
 We listen to each other and work in solidarity.
 And we cede leadership to communities who are directly affected by a problem we are trying to address.
 Our school is committed to these goals.
 We know it can be uncomfortable at times, and that it takes training and growth, but the school has put in a lot of striving to this end, and we are not stopping.”

 Madhulika Chambers, Spring Night 2019